Foundational knowledge for a pain-free low back

 The most common type of low back pain is a result of lumbar disc damage, and it can happen to people young or old.
 For most people it happens initially from lifting something too heavy or with poor posture; low back flexion puts the vertebra at a less stable angle which increases pressure on the discs posteriorly, damaging them as weight is introduced.
 Since discs take many years to fully gristle up again (a decade in fact!), painful flare ups are common.
 These flare ups can be caused by less pressure than the initial injury, because the disc is already weakened.
 Healing, then, is a matter of learning to avoid reinjury.
 This is easier said than done.

 Until fairly recently it was thought that discs simply didn’t heal, because the process of supporting it is so exacting.
 The good news is that yes they do heal, but it requires keen understanding, and lots of time, to successfully support the process.
-This class offers this foundational understanding!
+My one-on-one coaching and classes offer this foundational understanding!

 Join my mailing list to be notified of the next Low Back Healing Foundations class: